mehulagg/gitlab/doc/user/application_security/index.md

 For an overview of application security with GitLab, see [GitLab DevSecOps Tools in Action](https://www.youtube.com/watch?v=fPLEWnI4k6k).

+A primary aim is to identify risks before code changes are deployed to production.
+GitLab Secure scans code changes, also known as a _merge request_, as part of the CI/CD pipeline.
+Scans run on the feature branch and find vulnerabilities before they're merged into the main branch.
+By finding vulnerabilities in the feature branch you can evaluate and mitigate the risk before deploying to production.

 ## Quick start

 Get started quickly with Dependency Scanning, License Scanning, Static Application Security